 - 6.2 Table 6 below sets out 14 Key Sustainability Themes that have been derived from the review of plans, policies, programmes and strategies as part of Stage A1 of the Sustainability Appraisal scoping process.
-The table identifies the key sources of guidance for each of the themes as at November 1st 2007. - 6.3 There are also a number of national strategies and local strategies promoting cross- cutting sustainable development objectives which impact on the majority of the themes, such as the UK Government Strategy for Sustainable Development, The Planning White Paper: Planning For A Sustainable Future, 2007; PPS1: Delivering Sustainable Development, 2005, the Sustainable Development Framework for the South West; and Our Future, Our Choice Cheltenham Sustainable Community Strategy, 2008-11. - 6.4 Appendix 1 of this Scoping Report contains a more detailed summary of the documents reviewed at this stage.
-Documents published since 1st November 2007 will be included in the full Sustainability Appraisal report which will be published with the Cheltenham Central Conservation Area Management Plans.
+The table identifies the key sources of guidance for each of the themes as at November 1st 2007. - 6.3 There are also a number of national strategies and local strategies promoting cross-cutting sustainable development objectives which impact on the majority of the themes, such as the UK Government Strategy for Sustainable Development, The Planning White Paper: Planning For A Sustainable Future, 2007; PPS1: Delivering Sustainable Development, 2005, the Sustainable Development Framework for the South West; and Our Future, Our Choice Cheltenham Sustainable Community Strategy, 2008-11. - 6.4 Appendix 1 contains a more detailed summary of the documents reviewed at this stage.

+Documents published since 1st November 2007 are included in this Sustainability Appraisal report which will be published with the Bafford Conservation Area Management Plan.

-Programmes Or Strategies Sustainability Theme Source/Evidence 1.
-Living within environmental lin nits (natural resource protection and enhancement) Biodiversity - work with the grain of nature to protect, restore, create and enhance habitats, species and sites of geological interest European Birds Directive, 1979 Convention of Biodiversity, 1992 European Habitats Directive, 1992 England Biodiversity Strategy, 2002 - 2006 PPS9: Biodiversity and Geological Conservation, 2005 SW Biodiversity Implementation Plan, 2004 South West Nature Map, 2007 Draft Regional Spatial Strategy, 2006 Gloucestershire Biodiversity Action Plan, 2000 Climate change - reduce carbon emissions through improving energy efficiency and promoting renewable sources of energy, and reduce vulnerability to the impacts of climate change Kyoto Protocol, 1997 The Physical Science Basis, IPCC 2007 The Nottingham Declaration Climate Change Adaptation Workstream, 2006 Code For Sustainable Homes, 2006 Draft Climate Change Bill, 2007 SEA and Climate Change: Guidance For Practitioners, 2007 Stern Review on the Economics of Climate Change, 2007 The Energy White Paper, 2007
+Table 6 Key Sustainability Issues identified by the Review of Plans, Policies, Programmes Or Strategies Sustainability Theme Source/Evidence 1.
+Living within environmental lin nits (natural resource protection and enhancement) Biodiversity - work with the grain of nature to protect, restore, create and enhance habitats, species and sites of geological interest European Birds Directive, 1979 Convention of Biodiversity, 1992 European Habitats Directive, 1992 England Biodiversity Strategy, 2002 - 2006 PPS9: Biodiversity and Geological Conservation, 2005 SW Biodiversity Implementation Plan, 2004 South West Nature Map, 2007 Draft Regional Spatial Strategy, 2006 Gloucestershire Biodiversity Action Plan, 2000 Climate change - reduce carbon emissions through improving energy efficiency and promoting renewable sources of energy, and reduce vulnerability to the impacts of climate change Kyoto Protocol, 1997 The Physical Science Basis, IPCC 2007 The Nottingham Declaration Climate Change Adaptation Workstream, 2006 Code For Sustainable Homes, 2006 Draft Climate Change Bill, 2007 SEA and Climate Change: Guidance For Practitioners, 2007 Stern Review on the Economics of Climate Change, 2007 The Energy White Paper, 2007 PPS1 Planning and Climate change